TobiasVanDyk/RPi-Pico1-Pico2-Applications/TouchMacroPadPico/Serial2PicoApp/Readme.txt

 Arduino Label Tools converts label.json files to Pico macropad label1,2,3 type Arduino files.
 See the example label001.json for the JSON format.
 Drag and drop the json label file into the form, then rename to LabelM,S,T and copy to SDCard.
 Can send Label.json files to macropad via PC App.
 Use the checkbox in config tab if LabelM,S,T file must be automatically updated when new labelfiles are uploaded. labelfiles are saved as label1,2,3 depending if L1,l2,L3 upload used.

-After generating a list files on the SDCard and Flash memory with the File List option from the Config Tab, a right-click on the filename gives the option to delete or view the file (in a readable format).
+After generating a list files on the SDCard and Flash memory with the File List option from the Config Tab, a right-click on the selected filename gives the option to delete or view the file (in a readable format).
 If the file is in the SDCard list make sure the A-D indicator is brown, and similarly white A-D if in the Flash listing, before clicking on one of the two options.
+The other three options  (Clear, Copy, and  Select all), are text and not file operation options.

 Instructions for Serial2Pico with json Symbols Bank loader:
 1. Put your json math0.json to math9.json files in a folder such as C:\Temp, or any other folder.